Smart City Logistics solutions with micro-hubs and micro-fulfillment logistics centers – Image: Xpert.Digital / metamorworks|Shutterstock.com

 Advantages for rural structures

-to reduce areas.
+To reduce areas.

-1. Reduced transport effort
+1. Reduced transport costs

-2. Efficient use of resources
+2. Efficient resource use

 3. Faster availability of goods